MariusIrgens/LoopPedal/README.md

 # Interaction
 https://github.com/MariusIrgens/LoopPedal/blob/a50a74c27e1bdc3f48690f88fd667be2349ab218/LoopPedal/InteractionManager.cpp

 The interactionManager contains all the input and output pins.
 Interrupts wil trigger functionality in the systemController.
+If you need to change any pin numbers, you can do it in the header file.